The 20-acre permaculture site is roughly half wooded with garden spaces carved out and half is rich bottom land.

-It’s a small village right now, but we are linked with a growing network in our local region including the Inland Northwest Permaculture Guild, the Northeast Washington Permaculture Guild, the Huckleberry Range Community Collective, Uhuru, Friends of the Trees Society, the Permaculture Conservation Trust, our volunteers and others.
+It’s a small village right now, but we are linked with a growing network in our local region including the Inland Northwest Permaculture Guild, the Northeast Washington Permaculture Guild, the Huckleberry Range Community Collective, Uhuru, Friends of the Trees Society, the Permaculture Conservation Trust, our volunteers, our customers and others.

 You may also donate funds.

-The kinds of work we do involve growing food and livestock using permaculture and regenerative agriculture methods, water conservation, sustainable woodlot management, tree felling, bark stripping, pole construction, green building, timber milling, fencing, off-grid energy production, equipment use and maintenance, earth restoration, plant and tree propagation, haying, direct marketing, firewood gathering, etc..
+The kinds of work we do involve growing food and raising livestock using permaculture and regenerative agriculture methods, water conservation, sustainable woodlot management, tree felling, bark stripping, pole construction, framing, green building, timber milling, fencing, off-grid energy production, equipment use and maintenance, earth restoration, plant and tree propagation, food forest development, haying, direct marketing, firewood gathering, etc..

 The property is divided into four main sections.
 About 4.5 arable acres on the east end of the property is on the valley floor which is part of one of the largest peat bogs in Washington.
 The century-old drainage ditches have been regularly maintained making cultivation possible.
 Reed canary grass is the predominant species of grass there.
 A lower bench west of the bottom land at a slightly raised elevation consists of about 3 arable acres with some of it deer-fenced for a market garden.
 Hay is harvested from the bottom land and the lower bench.
 The upper bench (approx. 1 acre arable) consists of a small dwelling with attached year-round greenhouse, solar power and wood/solar hot water, a 2000 sq. ft. shop, a 22' x 54' hoophouse, a duck pond, a swimming hole, an orchard (3000 lbs. yield) and a market garden plot.
 There is a flock of ~30 Ancona ducks.
-The property has never been commercially logged as have all the surrounding properties and is blessed with aprrox.
+The last time the property was logged was 75 years ago and our forest stands out in aerial photographs compared to surrounding properties.
+The land is blessed with aprrox.
 9.5 acres of mixed species woodlot.

 The farm is off-grid and has power provided by solar panels to charge the battery banks and, when needed, gasoline generators.
 As we increase our solar capacity, we can decrease our fossil fuel use.